netjson/netjson/README.rst

 A ``Network Collection`` object must have a member with the name ``type`` and value ``NetworkCollection``.

-It must define a ``collection`` member, which can be any of the previously defined NetJSON objects.
+It must define a ``collection`` member which contains an array of NetJSON objects.

 Implementations
 ===============